ShadowOne333/Metroid-Zero-Mission-Redux/README.md

 * **yohann** - Tractor beam, Unknown items, more map messages.
 * **quote58** - Tractor beam, getting some asm to work.
 * **kiliwily** - DessgeegaSidehopperFix, WeaponToggleOnDeath, HazardDamageSuit, LedgeVault and Sound Test Expansion hacks.
 Also credits for his Full Suit and UnkItems specific fixes for Normal Redux.
+* **SpineShark** - Zero Charge hack fix for Samus not shooting a charged pistol shot when crouching.
 * **HAMGER** - Fixes for Suitless Samus with Unknown Items.
 * **Metroid Construction** for all the great resources, forums and help towards this hack.